-One of the most important stages in webinar organisation is selection and setup of the necessary webinar equipment.
-It appears that impressions about the brightest and interesting presentation can be ruined by bad sound, unclear picture or any other technical problems.
+One of the most important webinar organization stages is the selection and setup of the necessary webinar equipment.
+After all, even the brightest and most interesting presentation can be ruined by bad sound, unclear pictures or any other technical problems.

 To organize a webinar, the following equipment is necessary: